Yobuligo/core.typescript/README.md

 ```

 ### lazy
-Provides an instance of type *ILazy*, to lazy load a value of type *T*, which is useful especially for loading very expensive values only on demand.
+Provides an instance of type *ILazy*, to lazy load a value of type *T*, which is useful especially for loading, memory or CPU expensive values, only on demand.

 The value is provided via function *initializer*.
 ```